Speeding up authorisations for processed foods

 MSMEs represent 99.6% of all Peruvian companies and 94% of the country’s export businesses.
 However, their contribution to exports constitutes just 9% or so of total value.

-Digesa is also making its trade-related regulatory framework more transparent for all users.
-This change will produce integrated and organised regulations for imports and exports of processed foods and a user-friendly digital directory, which will allow users to identify regulatory requirements and track changes quickly.
+DIGESA also made its trade-related regulatory framework more transparent for everyone.
+This change produced integrated and organised regulations for imports and exports of processed foods and a user-friendly digital directory of processed food control regulations, allowing stakeholders to identify regulatory requirements and track changes quickly.
 This directory includes indirect regulations and international standards, such as those used by the U.S. Food and Drug Administration.
 To maximise accessibility, the Alliance facilitated several sessions with private sector stakeholders to ‘road-test’ it.

-Finally, Digesa is ensuring that clear and accurate availability of information.
+Finally, DIGESA ensured the clear and accurate availability of information.
 This ranged from developing tools to improve food safety information related to foreign trade procedures, MSME-targeted services to boost their trade-related capacities, and other ways to enhance communication with users.
 This included the creation of information materials specifically designed to be as accessible as possible for MSMEs, including the extensive use of gender-neutral infographics.
 This information, including a comprehensive list of FAQs, is now available on the DIGESA website.

-These three components will improve Digesa’s decision-making procedures and processes, enhance the predictability of administrative rulings and inspections, and streamline regulations.
+Combined, these components improved DIGESA’s decision-making procedures and processes, enhancing the predictability of administrative rulings and inspections, and streamlining regulations.

-In addition to Digesa, the project is supported by the Ministry of Foreign Trade and Tourism, and its National Trade Facilitation Directorate which hosts Peru’s Single Window of Foreign Trade, and the Commission for the Promotion of Peru for Exports and Tourism.
-The Association of Exporters of Peru, the National Industries Society, the Lima Chamber of Commerce, and the Peruvian Foreign Trade Society will support the project as strategic partners.
+Alongside DIGESA, the project was supported by the Ministry of Foreign Trade and Tourism; the National Trade Facilitation Directorate; and the Commission for the Promotion of Peru for Exports and Tourism.
+From the private sector, the Association of Exporters of Peru, the National Industries Society, the Lima Chamber of Commerce, and the Peruvian Foreign Trade Society were strategic partners.

 Find out more about how to get involved with the Alliance.
 Click on the relevant icon: